Articles of Confederation

-The Northwest Territory eventually became Ohio, Indiana, Illinois, Michigan and Wisconsin, plus a part of Minnesota.
+The Northwest Territory eventually became Ohio, Indiana, Illinois, Michigan, and Wisconsin, plus a part of Minnesota.
 The dynamics of migration took unexpected turns.
 Although Ohio was the seventeenth state, admitted in 1803, Wisconsin was the thirtieth, waiting until 1848 for admission to statehood.
-For a while, settlement was more rapid toward the South, and near the region of the Louisiana Purchase.
+For a while, a settlement was more rapidly toward the South, and near the region of the Louisiana Purchase.
 The Northwest Ordinance was in force without major amendment for almost fifty years.

 Part of its durability can be traced to the prohibition of slavery in the Northwest Territory.
 The existing Southern states were remarkably peaceful about agreeing to slavery prohibition, a reaction said to arise from tobacco growing southern states indifferent to competition to their main crop, from areas with presumably higher labor costs.
 When the main crop soon turned from tobacco to cotton, the anti-competitive argument apparently had less force.
 One cannot contemplate the horrendous impending casualties of the Civil War without wondering if massaging of the competition argument might have been put to more imaginative use during the forty-year interval of free soil agitations.
 Unfortunately, since politicians did not appreciate the price they were about to pay for a policy of drift, they obstructed the (probably) much smaller costs of facing the issue sooner.